TheProdigyLeague/Code.exe/CSRF Injection/README.md

 # Cross-Site Request Forgery

-> Cross-Site Request Forgery (CSRF/XSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.
-CSRF attacks specifically target state-changing requests, not theft of data, since the attacker has no way to see the response to the forged request. - OWASP
+> a.k.a XSRF is an attack that forces an end-user to execute unwanted actions on a web application in which they're currently authenticated.
+> CSRF attacks specifically target state-changing requests, not theft of data, since the attacker has no way to see the response to the forged request. - OWASP
 ## Summary
 * [Methodology](#methodology)
 * [Payloads](#payloads)
     * [HTML GET - Requiring User Interaction](#html-get---requiring-user-interaction)